EdgeGallery/docs/Projects/MECM/MECM_LCM_controller_Contribution.md

     Change runmode configuration to dev from prod in app.conf file

-    Now coming to the auto-generation of documentation, end the server’s session and use this command :
+    Now coming to the auto-generation of documentation, end the server’s session and use this command:

     bee run -gendoc=true -downdoc=true